A Tutorial On Autonomous Vehicle Steering Controller Design, Simulation and Implementation: Vehicle Models

 Substituting $X_f= X + Lcos(\psi) $ and $Y_f = Y + Lsin(\psi)$ in Equation (\ref{eq:2}) results in;

-Using the angle-sum identities in Equation (\ref{eq:5}), the rate of heading angle is obtained.
-Therefore, the kinematic differential equations for the configuration space $\{X,{\:} Y,{\:} \psi \} \in S$ that describe the motion in the global coordinate system becomes;
+The rate of heading angle can be obtained from Equation (\ref{eq:5}).
+Therefore, the kinematic differential equations for the configuration space $\{X,{\:} Y,{\:} \psi \} \in S$ that describe the motion in the global coordinate system become;

-The longitudinal and lateral motions of the vehicle are determined by the control variables; velocity $V$ and the steering angle $\delta$ at the tires.
+The control variables determine the longitudinal and lateral motions of the vehicle, vehicle velocity $V$ and the steering angle $\delta$ of the tires.
 Given the control inputs $(V, \: \delta)$, the motion trajectories of the vehicle can be simulated.

-In the controller design, a feedback control law for lateral and longitudinal motions can be developed separately, however since the kinematic equations are non-holonomic, a smooth feedback cannot be determined for the point-to-point control applications in which two point boundary conditions are to be satisfied for all of the coordinates in the configuration space.
-We detail the controller design in the proceeding sections.
+In the controller design, a feedback control law for lateral and longitudinal motions can be developed separately, and however since the kinematic equations are non-holonomic, smooth feedback cannot be determined for the point-to-point control applications in which two-point boundary conditions are to be satisfied for all coordinates in the configuration space.
+We detail some practical controller design methods in the proceeding sections.